 Addiction can be a harrowing experience, but there’s often a root cause that led to the addiction that is going untreated.
-If you’re searching for a detox retreat near Los Angeles, visit our Woodland Hills residential treatment centers, where we feature caring, professional treatment for people struggling with drug or alcohol addiction as well as underlying mental health issues such as depression and PTSD.
+If you’re searching for substance detox near Los Angeles, visit our Woodland Hills residential treatment centers, where we feature caring, professional treatment for people struggling with drug or alcohol addiction as well as underlying mental health issues such as depression and PTSD.

 According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) Behavioral Health Trends in the United States, in 2014 there were 21.5 million Americans over age 12 with a substance use disorder, including about 17 million with alcohol abuse disorder and 7.1 million with a drug use disorder, which means an overlap of about 2.6 million with both.
 The study also found an overlap between substance abuse and mental illness, with about 7.9 million people having both.

 There are effective, compassionate treatments for those experiencing addiction.
-But no single treatment is effective for everyone or every situation, so at Iris Healing Retreat’s Woodland Hills residential treatment centers we use a variety of therapies, either separately or in combination.
+But no single treatment is effective for everyone or every situation, so at Iris Healing’s Woodland Hills residential treatment centers we use a variety of therapies, either separately or in combination.
 Here are four of many different counseling techniques that may be employed during recovery.

 Cognitive-Behavioral Therapy is a type of psychotherapy that approaches treatment by teaching people how to think differently about problems and emotions.
 The idea that feelings and behaviors come from our thoughts, not from external events and situations, or from other people, figures prominently in CBT.
 According to cognitive-behavioral therapy, if we can change our thinking, we can change our emotions and behaviors.
 Similarly, if we have learned unwanted feelings and ways of thinking, we can unlearn them.